 Play Scarves

 Gear up imaginary play with these play scarves!
 Each large scarf measures 35 x 35 inches.
-Use for blankets with dolls or stuffed animals, twirl and dance, costumes, movement, and so much more—a true example of open-ended toys that children can use for years.
+Use for blankets with dolls or stuffed animals, twirl and dance, costumes, movement, and more—a true example of open-ended toys that children can use for years.

 Color Counting Bears